Kentucky lawmakers scrap statewide mask mandate in schools

 Beshear had asked legislators to give him authority to, at a minimum, require masking when COVID-19 infection rates reach high levels.

-“What we’re looking to do here is a fair and flexible method that superintendents can get behind,” said Wise, the Senate Education Committee chairman.
+“What we’re looking to do here is a fair and flexible method that superintendents can get behind,” Wise said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.